StanIsAdmin/Sudoku/README.md

 # Sudoku
-A simple program that solves sudoku puzzles
+A simple library for creating, interacting with and solving sudokus of any size.